legendu-net/docker-jupyterhub-ds/readme.md

 Since we didn't specify a password for the user, the default password (same as the user name) is used.

+## Known Issues

+1. Lack of resource limit management.
+    The argument `USER_MEM_LIMIT` is not in effect due to the default Spawner used.
+    This is not big issue if you have a few light users.
+    However, if there are many heavy users (especially Spark notebook users) you server can run out of memory.
+    It's good practice to have users close unused notebooks to save memory.
+2. The subprocess managment issue.
+    This is not an issue at in most use cases.
+    This Docker image launch service using a shell script so there won't be orphan subprocesses
+    when the process of the Docker container is get killed.
+    However, launching by shell script is not the best way for managing processes.
+    I might switch to the [Supervisor](https://github.com/Supervisor/supervisor) for process management or use the base image of [pushion/ubuntu](https://github.com/phusion/baseimage-docker) in future.

 ## About the Author

 [Personal Blog](http://www.legendu.net)   |   [GitHub](https://github.com/dclong)   |   [Bitbucket](https://bitbucket.org/dclong/)   |   [LinkedIn](http://www.linkedin.com/in/ben-chuanlong-du-1239b221/)